CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - Simple settings so you can get your podcast up and running quickly
 - Run multiple podcasts from the same site - each with their own, unique RSS feed
 - Gather thorough stats on your listeners using the [free stats add-on](https://wordpress.org/plugins/seriously-simple-stats/)
+- Supports both audio *and* video podcasting
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Use any post type for your podcast episodes
-- Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes and Stitcher
+- Highly configurable and robust RSS feed designed for *all* podcast services and feed readers, including iTunes, Google Play and Stitcher
 - Shortcodes & widgets for displaying podcast episode lists as well as single episodes anywhere on your site
 - Playable episodes using the built-in WordPress media player
-- The freedom to host your audio files on the same site or any other server
+- The freedom to host your media files on the same site or any other server
 - Complete user and developer [documentation](http://www.seriouslysimplepodcasting.com/)
 - Full i18n support